aary/sharp/Concurrent/README.md

-`LockedData`
+`Concurrent`
 ------------

-`LockedData` contains an abstraction that I implemented in my OS class that I find useful in concurrent programming.
+`Concurrent` contains an abstraction that I implemented in my OS class that I find useful in concurrent programming.
 Essentially this library helps you write concurrent code without having the need to maintain a separate mutex for every data object that is shared across multiple threads.
 For example the